ericso/nodejs-starter/README.md

-# nodejs-starter
+# haus-backend

-A starter app for Nodejs with Typescript
+Backend for the Haus homework assignment